 “Gray divorce”, or divorce among couples over 50, is a rising phenomenon in the U.S. It is popular among Baby Boomers and couples who have spent the majority of their lives together.

-If this is you, call George Gelb today for a FREE Consultation and begin your life anew!
+If this is you, call our firm today for a FREE Consultation and begin your life anew!
 (561) 748-8000

 According to this op-ed piece in the LA Times:

 Overall divorce rates have begun to decline, but the rate among older Americans has more than doubled since 1990.
 A half-century ago, only 2.8% of Americans over 50 were divorced.
 Today, that figure is more than 15% with approximately 1 in every 4 divorces occurring among couples over 50.

 There are several reasons we’re seeing this rise in older couples divorcing.
 Here are a few of them: